PedroDiSanti/tic_tac_toe_with_ai/README.md

 - Python 3.10.4: Our version of choice due to its clear syntax, vast library support, and powerful features.
 - Pytest: A testing framework for Python that allows the easy creation of simple and scalable tests.
+- Coverage: A tool for measuring code coverage of Python programs

 ## How it Works